 I have share with you posts on my love for the outdoors this time I want to share with you the best options for glamping in Snowdonia, covering everything from affordable glamping to luxury glamping in Snowdonia with your very own Snowdonia glamping pods with hot tubs and amazing views.
 Spending time outdoors has been proven to be good for your health, just the thought of freah air, beautiful sea views make me want to get in the car and head to Dorset’s Durdle or even the endless views along the white cliffs of East Sussex.

-I have camped in Snowdonia as well as on mountains in Norway trailing the Troll’s tongue and glamped through Britain countryside side in Gloucestershire but Snowdonia is something truly magical.
+I have camped in Snowdonia as well as on mountains in Norway trailing the Troll’s tongue and glamped through Britain’s countryside side in Gloucestershire but Snowdonia is something truly magical.
+UK has some of the most amazing glamping spots from the glamping spots in North Yorkshire to those in the Scottish Highlands.
 If you have no idea what I am talking about I have a couple of pictures in this post but also shared a couple of posts from our hike in Snowdonia having rented a cabin, which I wish I had taken more pictures of.

 There are amazing options riverside glamping in Snowdonia if you want to go for a swim or love fishing but also perfect for those like myself who love a digital detox now an then and spend the evening with a glass of wine in hand watching the star-studded sky outside my very own yurt, cabin or gampling pod.
 So, if you love the intoxicating feeling of a good view, love outdoor cooking, early evening walks then let’s go glamping!